Red Rose Tea

-Red Rose Tea is a beverage company established by Theodore Harding Estabrooks in 1894 in Saint John, New Brunswick, Canada.
+Red Rose Tea is a Canadian-based tea company owned by Lipton Teas and Infusions..
+It was established by Theodore Harding Estabrooks in 1890 in Saint John, New Brunswick, Canada.
 Estabrooks began his career in trade imports and exports, and soon moved specifically to the tea trade.
 Realizing the inconsistency in loose leaf servings, Estabrooks began packaging his tea leaves into single-serving bags to ensure quality and consistency in every teacup.